The William Winter Institute’s Welcome Table assists partner communities to:

-- Understand the importance of listening, storytelling and relationship-building as prerequisites to producing real and measurable change
+- Understand the importance of listening, storytelling, and relationship-building as prerequisites for producing real and measurable change

 - Understand the consequences of the systems we have inherited, in order to develop, together, community-specific initiatives to redress inequities

 - Become equipped with the communications tools to accomplish the goals stakeholders identify together to improve their communities

 - Share the process with members of their own community and other communities